Parametric study on the water impacting of a free-falling symmetric wedge based on the extended von Karman's momentum theory

-\begin{highlights} \item The dependence law of the pile-up coefficient with respect to the deadrise angle is extended to the freely fall of the wedge. \item The initial velocity $\upsilon_{z0}$, the deadrise angle $\beta$ and the mass $M$ are the three key parameters for the wedge freely water-entry condition. \item A theoretical estimated approach is established and it can predict the kinematic parameters during impacting phase. \item Considering the accuracy, a compromised value of the instantaneous Froude number, $Fr^* \approx 6.5$, can be used to identify the validity of the theoretical estimated approach. \end{highlights}
+\begin{highlights} \item The dependence law of the pile-up coefficient with respect to the deadrise angle is extended to the free fall water-entry of the wedge. \item The initial velocity $\upsilon_{z0}$, the deadrise angle $\beta$ and the mass $M$ are the three key parameters for the wedge free fall water-entry condition. \item A theoretical estimated approach is established and it can predict the kinematic parameters during impacting phase. \item Considering the accuracy, a compromised value of the instantaneous Froude number, $Fr^* \approx 6.5$, can be used to identify the validity of the theoretical estimated approach. \end{highlights}